zined/ruempler.eu/source/_posts/aws-codepipeline-cloudformation-stack-policy-prevent-replacement-resources.md

 While CloudFormation [does support deletion policies natively](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html) which prevent the deletion of resources, there is no simple way to do this for `REPLACEMENT`s as of writing this.

 When using CodePipeline in combination with CloudFormation to deploy infrastructure changes in an automated Continuous Delivery manner, one should have protection from accidental deletions even more mind.
+This blog post shows how to use [CloudFormation Stack Policies](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) to protect critical resources from being replaced.

 Let's start with the CodePipeline (expressed as CloudFormation) piece which deploys a database stack called `db` (I assume you are confident with CloudFormation and CodePipeline):